nwjs/nw.js/README.md

 Issues are being tracked here on GitHub.

+The source code for NW.js and the daily development spans across multiple repositories in this organization.
+This repository is for the purpose of issue tracking, landing page and part of the source code.

 ## License

-`node-webkit`'s code in this repo uses the MIT license, see our `LICENSE` file.
+`NW.js`'s code in this repo uses the MIT license, see our `LICENSE` file.
 To redistribute the binary, see [How to package and distribute your apps](https://github.com/nwjs/nw.js/wiki/How-to-package-and-distribute-your-apps)

 ## Sponsors